vamise/nft-marketplace/ARCHITECTURE.md

 ### Auction

-The Auction Contract represents an auction primitive, and it knows nothing about NFTs, or Metadata, or anything else in the Fyfy´s ecosystem.
+The Auction Contract represents an auction primitive, and it knows nothing about NFTs, or Metadata, or anything else in the Fyfy ecosystem.
 All it cares about is that it has a resource address, it has auction mechanics, and it is using those auction mechanics to auction off that resource.
 It currently supports English Auctions and Open Edition Auctions (no winners but bids are tracked.)
 Its only purpose is to track who won what place in an auction and to collect money for those wins.
 When you place bids, or cancel them, you are interacting with this contract.
-However, when you redeem bids, you are not interacting with this contract, but NFT marketplace, because while it can provide proof that you did indeed win 4th place, it has no opinion on how the resource being auctioned off is divvied up between 1st, 2nd, 3rd, and 4th place winners, for example.
+However, when you redeem bids, you are not interacting with this contract, but NFT marketplace, because while it can provide proof that you did indeed win 4th place, it has no opinion on how the resource being auctioned off is divided up between 1st, 2nd, 3rd, and 4th place winners, for example.

 This contract will be expanded in the future to include other auction types, and better guarantees between that the auctioneer claiming the bid actually has provided the prize by having the winner sign a PDA saying that they received the prize.
 Right now this primitive contract should *not* be used in isolation, but in companionship with another contract (like NFT marketplace in our case) that makes such guarantees that prizes are delivered if prizes are won.